SangameshSonale/HealthCare-Project/README.md

 AND time_in_hospital < (SELECT * FROM avg_time);
 ```
 ![Capture](https://github.com/user-attachments/assets/8ee28a6c-313d-4f14-a7ca-66b6626ffefd)

+### Patient Medication Summary Report

+This project generates a written summary for the top 50 patients based on the number of medications, with lab procedures as a tiebreaker.
+It highlights SQL's capabilities in concatenating text for creating readable and insightful reports.

+Key Highlights:

+* Combined data from the health and demographics tables using an INNER JOIN on patient_nbr.
+* Used CONCAT and CASE WHEN to format patient details into a human-readable summary.
+* Ordered results by num_medications (primary) and num_lab_procedures (tie-breaker).
+* Limited results to the top 50 patients.

 ```sql
 SELECT CONCAT('patient ', ph.patient_nbr , ' was ', pd.race , ' AND ',